“Let the wise also hear and gain in learning, and the discerning acquire skill.” (Proverbs 1:5)

 - If you are a minister who has been approved by the Committee on Ministry Section B for Exempt Standing, you are NOT required to complete Mandated Reporter Training or 15 hours of Lifelong Learning (which includes Boundary Training, Anti-Racism and Racial Justice Training, and Continuing Education) and you agree, in return, that you will not participate in any kind of public ministry.
 To learn more about exempt standing click here.

 - Mandated Reporter Training has changed!
 You will no longer take the separate general training; it’s included in the training specific to clergy.
-General training must be taken once and became a prerequisite to clergy training in 2019.
-Thus, Authorized Ministers should assume their training will take anywhere from two to several hours, depending upon whether they have taken general training.
 Mandated Reporter Training is required every three years.
-This means that if an Authorized Minister fulfilled their Mandated Reporter Training any time during 2021, they must take this course again any time in 2024, 2027, etc. (Clergy members are defined as mandated reporters under California Penal Code Section 11165.7 and Nevada Revised Statute 432B.220.)
+This means that if an Authorized Minister fulfilled their Mandated Reporter Training any time during 2021, they must take this course again any time in 2024, 2027, etc.

-- Boundary Training is six hours covering all four module topics (see details below) within a single year, followed by two years without training being required, and then the cycle repeats.
+Boundary Training is six hours within a single calendar year, followed by two years without training being required, and then the cycle repeats.

-- Continuing Education may occur at any point during the three-year cycle.
+Continuing Education shall be 15 hours per year, every year.
 Continuing Education can take many forms, as described below.

 How to Fulfill Lifelong Learning Requirements

 Mandated Reporter Training: The only acceptable form of Mandated Reporter Training is the online training related to child abuse reporting provided by the California Department of Social Services.
 Ministers who work with elders may want to take in addition the elder abuse reporter training which would then be reported as Continuing Education hours.

-o Christian Church (Disciples of Christ) of Northern California Nevada: Basic Clergy Ethics and Boundaries.
-Note: the Disciples’ Racial Justice training course, while important, is not equivalent.
+o Christian Church (Disciples of Christ) of Northern California Nevada: Basic Clergy Ethics and Boundaries in-person training.
+Note: no current offering.

 Note: The Boundary Training offered by Convergence (f.k.a. the Center for Progressive Renewal) and the half-day training offered at the Pacific School of Religion do not meet the Conference’s requirements at this time.